-Safety Equipment:
+1.4 Safety Equipment

+- a.
 Portable oxygen equipment must be provided for each crew member whose duties on board include fire detection and fire-fighting in the cabin.
-The equipment shall meet 25.1439 (b) and 25.1443(e) and must be carried by the cabin occupants during their inspections.

-- a.
-Appropriate protective garments (e.g. fire gloves, etc.) shall be stored adjacent to the crew member's stations. - b.
-In addition to the extinguishers already installed in the cabin, the following fire extinguishers shall be available: - Two Underwriters Laboratories (UL)2A (2-1/2 gallon) rated water portable fire extinguishers, or an equivalent amount of water, and - At least two fire extinguishers with a minimum UL 4A-80B:C rating or equivalent.
-Four UL 2A-10B:C extinguishers is considered equivalent. - Extinguishers should be located next to firefighters station(s) or at other locations that the operator determines would be more effective in providing fire protection.
+The equipment shall meet airworthiness standard EASA CS 25.1439 (b) and 25.1443 (e) or FAA 14 CFR Part 25.1439 (b) and 25.1443 (e), and shall be carried by the crew members during their inspections. - b.
+Appropriate protective garments (e.g. fire gloves, etc.) shall be stored adjacent to the crew member's stations. - c.
+In addition to the extinguishers already installed in the cabin, the need for additional firefighting capabilities should be evaluated by considering the cargo to be transported (e.g. expected class of fire). - The following additional fire extinguishers would provide adequate firefighting capabilities in case of no cargo restrictions other than no dangerous goods on the passenger deck: - Two Underwriters Laboratories (UL)2A (2-1/2 gallon) rated water portable fire extinguishers, or an equivalent amount of water, and - At least two fire extinguishers with a minimum UL 4A-80B:C rating or equivalent.
+Four UL 2A-10B:C extinguishers is considered equivalent. - d.
+Extinguishers should be located next to firefighters station(s) or at other locations that the operator determines would be more effective in providing fire protection.

-Environmental Control System (ECS) Settings:
+1.5 Environmental Control System (ECS) Settings